-Allowing a child passenger to travel without a seat belt also carries a fine of up to $25 or community service if the child is at least six (6) or weighs more than sixty (60) pounds.
+Allowing a child passenger to travel without a seat belt also carries a civil penalty of up to $25 or community service if the child is at least six (6) or 57 inches or taller.
 Note that if both the driver and that child are not wearing safety belts, the police may issue just one citation for both violations.4

 Punishments are a little harsher for drivers who wrongfully allow people to ride in the back of a pickup.
-The fine is $35 to $100.5
+The civil penalty is $35 to $100.5

 3.1.
 Penalties for violating Nevada car seat laws

-The punishment for not driving a child in a proper child restraint system gets steeper with each successive conviction.
+The punishment for not driving a child in a proper child restraint system gets steeper with each successive case.

 - A first-time citation carries a $100 to $500 fine or 10 to 50 hours of community service.

 - A second-time citation carries a $500 to $1,000 fine or 50 to 100 hours of community service.